aaslinur/personal-website/content/publication/fifty-years-of-population-and-development-review-shifting-research-themes-authorship-and-academic-impact-in-comparative-perspective/index.md

 publication_types:
   - "2"
 authors:
-  - Ridhi Kashyap and admin
+  - Ridhi Kashyap
+  - admin
 doi: https://doi.org/10.1111/padr.70001
+publication: Population and Development Review
+publication_short: PDR
 abstract: To mark the Population and Development Review's (PDR) 50th anniversary, we analyze its contributions to the landscape of population research.
 We examine the trajectory of research published in PDR and compare